Vidhi-Pandey04/sql-practice-portfolio/README.md

-This Repo contains sql queries used fro data analysis using python.
+This Repo contains sql queries used for data analysis using python.